Event Tracking

 Input masking

 By default, all form inputs are masked in session recordings.
-No setup required.
+This is always on and cannot be disabled.

 Ignore specific elements